Nonye2K3/chia/k-sizes.md

 | K=34 | 1177 GiB (1263.8 GB) | 429.8 GiB (461.5 GB) |
 | K=35 | 2355 GiB (2528.7 GB) | 884.1 GiB (949.3 GB) |

+When planning on how much plotting space is required, only calculate the temporary disk size requirement.

+When stagger plotting, disk size requirement may change depending on which Phase the plotting is at.

 ## Plots larger than k=32

 There was an oversight in Beta 14.
 For plots larger than k=32 the default buffer will not be enough to complete a plot.
 For k=33 a `-b 3077` is the absolute minimum needed with the rest of the defaults.
 A `-b 3139` will have better results by completing far more sorts in memory.
 More recommendations for 34-36 coming soon.